 Lauren Summer, QMHP

 Lauren Summers holds a Master’s degree from Lewis & Clark College, with a focus on LGBTQIA studies.
-She has been working as a licensed mental health counselor at MCCFL since November of 2017.
+She has been working as a licensed mental health intern at MCCFL since November of 2017.

 In Lauren’s free time, she enjoys film, cooking, and playing with her cats Frankie and Mosey.